cunnie/writings/i_am_become_forever.md

 to keep up.
 She took one jump, two jumps, and the she was flying, "Look Max I'm flying!"
 But he was too far back and falling further behind.

+Suddenly the sky darkened, becoming a deep purple color.

+"Max, look at the color of the sky," she said.
+And then she scratched the back of her head -- it was itchy.

 And then something strange happened: she became awash in feelings, strong feelings.
 Alien feelings.